-Changed the mecha from an unfeeling mechanoid with unlimited energy that is easily repaired to a biological entity that bleeds, feels pain, needs an extension cord for power, and may even have a personality.note The Jet Alone episode illustrates that said unfeeling mechanoid with unlimited energy wouldn't actually be as useful as it's typically portrayed as in most mecha shows since it can be easily sabotaged by rival factions, would be surrounded by bureaucracy that makes it next to impossible to get anything done in a crisis, and its vaunted unlimited energy source can be just as much of a danger as the creatures the mecha was created to combat.
-Plus a simple mechanoid wouldn't have the abilities required to fight creatures with powers that border on reality warping.
+Changed the mecha from an unfeeling mechanoid with unlimited energy that is easily repaired to a biological entity that bleeds, feels pain, needs an extension cord for power, and may even have a personality.note The Jet Alone episode illustrates that said unfeeling mechanoid with unlimited energy wouldn't actually be as useful as it's typically portrayed as in most mecha shows since it can be easily sabotaged by rival factions, would be surrounded by bureaucracy that makes it next to impossible to get anything done in a crisis, and its vaunted unlimited energy source can be just as much of a danger as the enemy the mecha was created to fight.
+Plus a simple mechanoid has limits that would make it useless against creatures with powers that border on reality warping.

 Most super robot shows have a teenage mecha pilot and a long-absent father who designed the mecha.
 So Evangelion shows how traumatizing it would be for a real teen to fight in a giant robot — and what kind of father would abandon his son to design the robot.